ciudadanointeligente/write-it/deploying_to_heroku.md

 - It seems that there is a bug when creating a message for someone without contacts =/
 - Define default site.
 - Define a reply-to when sending a message to a person.

+## NOTICE

+This is instructions are not ready yet and therefore are very prone to errors please let us know of any.